US Direct Loans

 Please also consider that if your program foresees an internship, an exchange program, a double degree or a free mover experience lasting more than 25 percent of the program duration in a foreign university, you will be allowed to receive US Federal Loans through Bocconi only if the partner university is Title IV eligible, hence is included in the list you can find on the FSA official website here.
 If the partner university is not included in the above mentioned list, you will be allowed to request US Federal Loans through Bocconi only if the duration of the experience abroad is up to 25 percent of the program.

-Please note that funds should be mostly to be requested for covering tuition and fees, any request of funds to cover other kind of activities different than tuition and fees may be rejected.
+Please be aware that funds should primarily be requested to cover tuition and fees.
+Any requests for funds intended for activities other than tuition and fees may be denied.

-Upon receiving and signing your Award Letter, Boccoi University will initiate the loan request with the US Department of Education.
-Please be informed that as soon as Bocconi starts the request for funds, your loan will formally start.
-If you feel that you do not need the loan immediately, you can sign the Award Letter and submit your application at a later date, as long as you adhere to the deadlines established for your program listed here.
+Please be informed that as soon as Bocconi starts the request, your loan will formally start.
+If you feel that you do not need the loan immediately, you can formally submit your application at a later stage, provided that you adhere to the deadlines established for your program.

 Typically, your loan will be allocated for the entire academic year, and the school will distribute the funds in two separate payments, known as disbursements.